zylx0532/lolisafe/README.md

 Because of how nodejs apps work, if you want it attached to a domain name you will need to make a reverse proxy for it.

 Here is a tutorial [on how to do this with nginx](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04).
-Keep in mind that this is only a requirement if you want to access your loli-safe service by using a domain name (ex: `https://i.kanacchi.moe`), otherwise you can use the service just fine by accessing it from your server's IP.
+Keep in mind that this is only a requirement if you want to access your lolisafe service by using a domain name (ex: `https://i.kanacchi.moe`), otherwise you can use the service just fine by accessing it from your server's IP.

-## Sites using loli-safe
+## Sites using lolisafe

 - [lolisafe.moe](https://lolisafe.moe): A small safe worth protecting.
 - [safe.moe](https://safe.moe): The world's most ~~un~~safe pomf clone